Skip to main content

 Chronic low-grade inflammation, often originating from intestinal dysbiosis or metabolic dysfunction, creates a hostile environment for neurotransmitter synthesis.
 Pro-inflammatory cytokines, such as interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNF-α), activate the enzyme indoleamine 2,3-dioxygenase (IDO).
 The activation of the IDO pathway has significant consequences for serotonin production.

-It shunts the metabolic fate of dietary tryptophan away from the pathway and toward the production of kynurenine.
+It shunts the metabolic fate of dietary tryptophan away from the serotonin synthesis pathway and toward the production of kynurenine.
 This process, often termed “tryptophan steal,” simultaneously depletes the essential precursor for serotonin while increasing the production of kynurenine metabolites like quinolinic acid, a known NMDA receptor agonist and neurotoxin.

 The result is a dual hit on the central nervous system ∞ reduced serotonergic function contributing to depression and anxiety, and increased excitotoxicity contributing to neuronal damage and cognitive decline.
 This highlights the critical importance of managing inflammation through diet, lifestyle, and targeted interventions as a foundational strategy for protecting neurological function.